leowilkin/wise-tools/README.md

 The latest version will be published to Mozilla Firefox Addons [here](https://addons.mozilla.org/en-GB/firefox/addon/wise-tools/). <-- _psst, it's under review!_

-Alternatively, download the binary from [Releases](https://github.com/leowilkin/wise-tools/releases/latest), and install via [about:debugging](about:debugging#/runtime/this-firefox), unpack the ZIP, and load it as a temporary add-on.
+Alternatively, download a ZIP of the repo [here](https://github.com/leowilkin/wise-tools/archive/refs/heads/main.zip).
+Unpack the ZIP, and install via [about:debugging](about:debugging#/runtime/this-firefox), via 'load it as a temporary add-on', and choose the `manifest.json` file.

 ## Features